kubemq-io/MSSQL.Abstractions/README.md

 **Parameters**:
 - CommandType - Mandatory, System.Data.CommandType.
 - CommandText - Mandatory, string that represent the SQL Command or Procedure.
-- sqlParameter - Optional, a struct that contain a set of KubeMQSqlParameter [See KubeMQSqlParameter] (#the-kubemqsqlParameter-object)
+- sqlParameter - Optional, a struct that contain a set of KubeMQSqlParameter [See KubeMQSqlParameter](#the-kubemqsqlparameter-object)
+- StreamParameters - Optional(Mandatory when using stream) a struct that contain a set of parameters used to define stream request. [see StreamParameters](#the-streamparameters-object)

 Initialize SQLCommandRequest from code:
 ```C#